dcrommie/walbrook/src/markdown-pages/index.md

 service4: Risk Management
 advisorytitle: How we do it
 reviews:
-  - review: I had several meetings with Damien to sort out my finances and to help set up my income stream from my super.
-Damien spent some time understanding my needs and wants as well as my risk appetite.
-Once Damien had the information he then put in place a financial plan that suited my needs.
-Within a couple of weeks my income stream was in place and my finances were in order...
-Damien did all the interactions with all the financial institutions and took all the stress out of the process.
-Damien has great attention to detail and follows up to keep you informed.
-I now have a financial plan that works for me ... thanks Damien !!
+  - review: I had several meetings to sort out my finances and help set up an income stream from my super.
+Damien spent time understanding my needs and wants as well as my risk appetite, then put in place a financial plan that suited my needs.
+Within a couple of weeks, my income stream was in place and my finances were in order...
+Walbrook handled the interactions with the financial institutions and took all the stress out of the process.
-    pic: ../src/images/gatsby-icon.png
+    pic: ../src/images/1.svg
     name: Ben, Retired, Melbourne
   - review: Damien has helped me and my wife to structure our superannuation to allow for transition to retirement.
 I am pleased that we are going down a